Skip To Main Content

 Cortland Rolls to 24-7 Win at Brockport

 Charlie Falowski (Redding, CT/Joel Barlow) made seven saves in goal for the Red Dragons to record the victory.
+Jack Skarren (Long Beach) had a caused turnover and seven ground balls, while James Sullivan (Rockville Centre/South Side) provided three caused turnovers and three ground balls.

 The Red Dragons outscored the Golden Eagles 4-1 in the second quarter to extend their lead to 7-3 at halftime.
+In the period, Kavanagh registered two goals and an assist, Swedlund scored once, and Sullivan netted his first collegiate goal with only nine seconds left in the half.

 Cortland opened the second half with five straight goals to take control of the contest, and had a 10-3 edge in scoring in the frame, with four goals from Kavanagh in the period to give Cortland a 17-6 lead heading into the fourth quarter.